 Miami car accident lawyers advise you to think twice before getting behind the wheel if you plan on drinking later that day.
 If you do end up driving, you will increase your chances of getting involved in a car accident by 70 percent.
 Give them a call if you end up in a car accident, and they will help you file a claim (assuming that you are eligible) or help you reduce your penalties if you are the one who caused the accident.

 Bad Judgment Calls

 Even the smallest amounts of alcohol could cloud your judgment and affect your decision-making skill.
 Alcohol always affects the brain first, leaving you unable to think straight, plan ahead or make sound decisions.
 Even with blood alcohol levels of .02 and higher, your thinking is impaired and you are prone to making more mistakes than usual.

 Usually after the third beer is where your vision gets impaired.
 Alcohol slows down your eye muscle function, reduces your peripheral vision and prevents you from clearly judging the depth and distance of your field of view.
 Also, did you know that people under the influence of alcohol tend to focus on a single point (usually for a long period of time)?

-If you find yourself in an accident which was caused by a drunk driver, be sure to get in touch with our car accident attorney.
+If you find yourself in an accident which was caused by a drunk driver, be sure to get in touch with car accident attorney.
 Ask for a free consultation and receive all the information that you need and free case evaluation (with no legal obligations).
-Our attorneys will help you receive the highest compensation possible in a timely manner.
-Do not hesitate to give us a call today at 816-842-3200.
+Their attorneys will help you receive the highest compensation possible in a timely manner.